That-Dev-Girl-Sites/jhalabi.com/_posts/2014-12-18-backbone-no-more-hash-tags.md

 redirect_from: "/blog/backbone-no-more-hash-tags"
 categories:
   - development
+excerpt: Is one of your Backbone.js pet-peeves the fact that all of your routes have to start with a hash tag?
 ---

 Is one of your Backbone.js pet-peeves the fact that all of your routes have to start with a hash tag?
 It was mine!